|

 Overhead view of Chicken Stir-Fry with Vegetables in a wok with a plate of white rice beside it.

-Overhead view of Healthy Chicken and Vegetable Stir-Fry in a wok with a plate of white rice beside it.
+Overhead view of Chicken and Vegetable Stir-Fry in a wok with a plate of white rice beside it.

 5 from 5 votes

-Prep Time 10 mins
+Prep Time 10 minutes

-Cook Time 10 mins
+Cook Time 10 minutes

-Total Time 20 mins
+Total Time 20 minutes

 Course Main